canhminhdo/dca2mc/README.md

 load specs/qlock.maude
 maude dca2mc.maude
 ```
-We first load the formal specification of the Qlock protocol in Maude and then load our support tool via the `dca2mc.maude` file.
+We first load the formal specification of Qlock protocol in Maude and then load our support tool via the `dca2mc.maude` file.

 **Step 2:** Initialize the application to model check that Qlock enjoys a desired property.